Learn more about corporations VOTING to rewrite our laws.

 YUM!
-Brands is the largest fast-food operator in the world in terms of number of locations, with over than 37,000 outlets in approximately 110 countries.
+Brands is the largest fast-food operator in the world in terms of number of locations, with more than 40,000 outlets in approximately 125 countries.
 It is second to McDonald's in sales.
-The company's flagship chains include Kentucky Fried Chicken (KFC) with over 16,200 locations; Pizza Hut, with over 13,200 locations; and Taco Bell, with over 5,800 locations.
-YUM! also operates the Long John Silver's seafood chain as well as several hundred A&W root beer and burger outlets.
-Approximately 80% of the company's outlets are run by franchisees, affiliates and licensed operators.
+The company's flagship chains include Kentucky Fried Chicken (KFC), with over 16,200 locations; Pizza Hut, with over 13,200 locations; and Taco Bell, with over 5,800 locations.
+It also operated the Long John Silver's seafood chain as well as several hundred A&W root beer and burger outlets, but sold them to two separate buyers in late 2011.
+Approximately 75 percent of the company's outlets are run by franchisees, affiliates, and licensed operators, according to Hoovers.

 Ties to ALEC

 YUM!
 Brands has been a corporate member of the American Legislative Exchange Council (ALEC).
 It has been state corporate co-chair of Kentucky and member of the Commerce, Insurance and Economic Development Task Force.
 (See ALEC Exposed for more information.)
 In April 2012, YUM!
 Brands announced that it was pulling out of ALEC.